briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > The setup of the circular chromosome and circular fitness implications is mathematically neat - however, it seems like a very specific set of assumptions about gene/environment interactions (for example, only when the modulus of L/A is non-zero) and one always worries about the generality of insights based on such a specific system.
 Can the authors provide any more information about where these assumptions might be met in nature, and/or what range of conditions or assumptions are needed for their insights to hold.

-While we would not claim that our implementation represents any particular trait in nature, it does allow us to extend adaptaptation to an extreme, similar to an unending co-evolutionary arms race.
+While we would not claim that our implementation represents any particular trait in nature, it does allow adaptation to proceed in an unlimited manner, similar to an unending co-evolutionary arms race.
 Alternate implementations, such as explicitly modeling adaptation using ever-increasing numbers of loci, would be extremely costly---likely prohibitively so---from a computational perspective.
-This model is our meager attempt to capture the potentially never-ending co-evolution of organisms and their environment in a tractable manner.
+This model is our compact attempt to capture the potentially never-ending co-evolution of organisms and their environment in a tractable manner.

 > Increased population density has only positive effects here - but density can also bring costs - this is ignored in the linear population growth of Eq 4; is it possible to say anything about how much cost can be borne before the effect disappears?